Opening or taking over a restaurant

 If you're planning to set up as a franchisee, you'll need to take franchise law into account.

-Another expense to factor into your initial budget is the purchase of insurance (professional liability, comprehensive, restaurant liability insurance, etc.).
-You may also need the services of a lawyer to draw up rental contracts or set up your business, an additional cost to bear in mind when making your calculations.
+Another expense to include in your initial budget is insurance premiums ( professional liability insurance , comprehensive insurance, restaurant owner’s insurance, etc.).
+You may also need the services of a lawyer to draft lease agreements or set up your business—an additional cost to keep in mind when doing your calculations.

 Management and safety tools